-You will also be creating a business advantage for your company, distinguishing yourself from competitors and proactively aligning with what advertisers want to see from their partners, as their scope 3 emissions include all agencies and partners.
+You will also be creating a business advantage for your company, proactively aligning with what advertisers want to see from their partners, as their scope 3 emissions include all agencies and partners throughout their value & supply chain.

 Most brand and agency briefs / RFIs now include specific questions about sustainability, including science-based targets.